-In almost all poker circles, raising preflop is considered a stronger option than limping.
+In almost all poker circles, raising preflop is considered stronger than limping.
 The reason for this is simple.

-Most elite players realise that the discussion is somewhat more nuanced than simply denouncing every preflop limp as “bad”.
+Most elite players realise that the discussion is more complicated than denouncing every preflop limp as “bad”.

 We’ll explore the following areas in the table of contents below–

-- Limping Behind (or Over-limping)
+Limping Behind (Over-Limping)

 There is a difference between “open-limping” and “over-limping”.
 An open-limp implies there is no previous action before us.
 An over-limp occurs when there are already one or more limpers before us.